 Sunshine is abundant in these areas, but often labour and water are not; as desert regions tend to be remote and fragile environments away from population centres and fresh water.
 Before SolarBrush, manual or robotic cleaning were the only cleaning options, and as this represents such a significant proportion of a power plant’s running costs, anything that reduces this cost could be a game changer in power plant economics.
 Cleaning costs represent up to 60% of plant operational costs in the Rajasthan desert (High operating costs burn up solar units funds: The Hundu).

 The alternatives to our aerial cleaning device are either manual cleaning, or semi-automatized mechanical solutions.
 The cost of cleaning panels with SolarBrush is a fraction of that with manual cleaning, even when using the device in medium/low wage economies.
-We calculate savings of up to 80%, based on one drone servicing a 1MW power plant and cleaning each panel every four days.
+Here we calculate savings of up to 80%, based on one drone servicing a 1MW power plant and cleaning each panel every four days.

-The SolarBrush UAV is patent pending technology
+The SolarBrush UAV is patent granted technology

 The only part of SolarBrush that touches the solar panel surfaces is the specially designed cleaning tail.
 This contrasts with the mechanized options of our competitors, who run the risk of damaging surfaces by having to apply forces from wheels and suction cups.
-Similarly, manual cleaning is prone to human error, leading to damage through carelessness, fatigue, or using water at the wrong temperature – which can cause micro cracks in the panel surface
+Similarly, manual cleaning is prone to human error, leading to damage through carelessness, fatigue, or using water at the wrong temperature – which can cause micro cracks in the panel surface.

 SolarBrush can clean a whole solar farm from a single base, without the need to manually redeploy cleaning devices between panel rows.
 And by eliminating the need to move labour or robotic cleaning devices between rows, we aim to significantly save cost.